-- The student coordinator assigned to Bergstrom Hall will not be able to live there but is expected to be actively present in the hall.
+- The student coordinator assigned to Bergstrom Hall may not be able to live there due to Honors Program requirements, but is expected to be actively present in the hall.

 - Student coordinators in these halls will work with two apprentices and be expected to collaborate with them and act as a mentor to them as the apprentices develop their own leadership and faith-based programming skills.

 - Student coordinators serving these halls are generally not permitted to serve as FYE mentors, due to conflicts in the fall training schedules.